8th January, 2026

 When To Update Your Health And Safety Policy

-A health and safety policy is a legally required document, but with the law changing regularly, how often do you need to update your health and safety policy to ensure you comply?
-In this post, we discuss when you should update your health and safety policy to keep it up to date.
+A health and safety policy is a legally required document; however, with the law changing regularly, how often do you need to update your health and safety policy to ensure compliance?
+In this post, we discuss when to update your health and safety policy to keep it current.

 When To Update Your Health And Safety Policy header image